But after four iterations of the camera, there are things about it I still don’t understand.

 Pros and Cons

-- Great image quality, though I wonder how much better it could have been made
+- Great image quality, though we wonder how much better it could have been made

 - One of the best autofocus cameras when it comes to candid street photography

 - Nice feel that you’d expect from a camera like this

 - Acros video is very welcome